MalarvizhiK/messages-rabbitmq/README.md

 You can learn more about RabbitMQ and the different messaging styles [here](https://www.rabbitmq.com/getstarted.html).

-### Declare the connection prperties in connection.properties
+### Declare the connection properties in connection.properties

 We will first obtain a connection factory, which we will then use to create a connection.

-In the connection.properties, set the username and password from the Messages for RabbitMQ service - Connections - Service Credentials screen (I am using a different user than admin.
+Modify the connection.properties file, and set the username and password from the Messages for RabbitMQ service - Connections - Service Credentials screen (I am using a different user than admin.
 You can also use admin user here).
 Set the Virtual host as "/".
 Set the hostname and port from Messages for RabbitMQ service - Connections - AMQPS screen as shown below.

 ![RabbitMQ AMQPS](images/RabbitMQ_AMQPS.png)